Glavin001/atom-beautify/ISSUE_TEMPLATE.md

 # Checklist

+- [ ] I have tried uninstalling and reinstalling Atom Beautify to ensure it installed properly
 - [ ] Searched for existing Atom Beautify Issues at https://github.com/Glavin001/atom-beautify/issues
 so I know this is not a duplicate issue
 - [ ] Generated debugging information and added link for `debug.md` Gist to this issue